doitintl/kubeip/README.md

 	* Compute Admin
 * Download the key file in JSON format
 * Create secret - `kubectl create secret generic kip-key --from-file=key.json=filename`
 * Create reserved ip address.
-By default kip looks form lable "kip" with a value "reserved".
-You can overide this by setting KIP_LABEl_KEY and KIP_LABEl_VALUE in kip-configmap.yaml.
-A coomon pratice is to assign a unique value per cluster (for example cluster name)
+By default kip looks form label "kip" with a value "reserved".
+You can override this by setting KIP_LABEl_KEY and KIP_LABEl_VALUE in kip-configmap.yaml.
+A common practice is to assign a unique value per cluster (for example cluster name)
 * Deploy - `kubctl apply -f deploy/.`